Ski Touring Iceland With the Country’s First IFMGA Guide

 When does the ski season start in Iceland?

 Iceland’s ski season starts in January, when days only last five hours.
 In February heli-skiing kicks off as we transition to 12-hour days, then all the way through March we’re blessed with excellent cold weather powder skiing.
-Another big reason to visit during this period is to see the night sky illuminated by the Northern Lights.
-April into mid-May is peak season, when the combination of favorable weather, spring corn and 20 hours of sunlight jolts backcountry skiers into action.
-My favorite period, however, is mid-May to June, when we get 24 hours of sunlight.
+Another big reason to visit during this period is to see the night sky illuminated by Iceland’s Northern Lights.
+Unlike coming here for hiking (usually done in the summer), April into mid-May is the best time to visit Iceland for skiing, when the combination of favorable weather, spring corn and 20 hours of sunlight jolts backcountry skiers into action.
+My favorite period, however, is mid-May to June, when we get 24 hours of sunlight, and you get to try other adventures in your off-time, such as hiking in Thorsmork Valley.

 Where do I fly into?